marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

   - This is called declarative programming
   - In practice, many programming languages and problem-solving strategies incorporate elements from both paradigms, so learning to recognize the common patterns across different domains is one of the most valuable skills a programmer can develop
 - More specific to this tutorial, I believe both tools have their use cases
-  - Nextflow for production-ready pipelines
+  - Nextflow more powerful of the two and for production-ready pipelines
   - Snakemake for prototyping and development